department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/runbook-vet-center-new.md

 ---

 ## Description
-Use this runbook if: a Vet Centers, Mobile Vet Centers, Vet Center Outstations is flagged as New, OR if an existing facility is flagged as New with a new Facility API ID.
-(This may happen  if a Vet Center moves districts, or a Mobile Vet Center is reallocated to a different Vet Center.)
+Use this runbook if: a Vet Center, Mobile Vet Center, or Vet Center Outstation is flagged as New, OR if an existing facility is flagged as New with a new Facility API ID.
+- This may also occur when an Outstation is promoted to main Vet Center or if an existing Mobile Vet Center is reallocated to a different Vet Center

 ## Intake
 - [ ] What triggered this runbook?
 (Flag in CMS, Help desk ticket, Product team, VHA Digital Media)